×

 Alexandra Flood

-Alexandra began the 2016/17 season with Serpetta (La finta giardiniera) at the Niedersächsische Musiktagen and Norina together with Mariusz Kwiecień as Malatesta (Don Pasquale) at Opera Krakowska.
-She performed Maria from West Side Story in Bolzano and originated the role of Miranda/Trincolo in the world premiere of Moritz Eggert's opera Caliban, which was staged by Lotte de Beer for the Dutch National Opera's Opera Forward Festival in Amsterdam.
-She appeared as Valencienne (Die lustige Witwe) at the Schlossfestspiele Langenlois in Austria and as Echo in a partial concert performance of Ariadne auf Naxos at the Richard Strauss Festival opera gala concert, where she also performed in the prizewinners' concert and accepted the first runner-up place at the Richard Strauss Competition in Munich.
+Alexandra appeared as Maria/West Side Story in Bolzano, Italy, and originated the role of Miranda/Trincolo in the world premiere of Moritz Eggert’s opera Caliban with Operafront at the 2017 Dutch National Opera Opera Forward Festival and appeared as Echo in a partial concert performance of Ariadne auf Naxos at the Richard Strauss Festival opera gala concert, as well as in the prize-winners’ recital, accepting the first runner-up place at the Richard Strauss Competition in Munich.

 artistnews